Medical Licence Appeals

 You are legally required to notify the RMS as soon as practicable about any “permanent or long term injury or illness that may impair your ability to drive safely.”

 Failure to notify the RMS would have significant consequences if you are involved in an accident as a result of the condition.
-A person who is aware that they are suffering from a medical condition that impacts their driving, but chooses to continue driving, would be held to a much higher level of criminal responsibility should anything go wrong.
+A person who is aware that they are suffering from a medical condition that impacts their driving, but chooses to continue driving, will be held to a much higher level of criminal responsibility should anything go wrong.

 What tests can the RMS require me to undergo?